All Episodes

 Back to Los Angeles.

-It's bad enough they want to raise taxes out there, nine cents a gallon.
+It's bad enough they want to raise taxes out there nine cents a gallon.

-I thought when I saw this, I thought this was April Fool's joke until I kept reading it.
+I thought when I saw this, I thought this was an April Fool's joke until I kept reading it.

 Headline of this, this is from the Los Angeles Times is from yesterday.